WiseLibs/better-sqlite3/README.md

 Similar to [`.get()`](#getbindparameters---row), but instead of only retrieving one row all matching rows will be retrieved.
 The return value is an array of row objects.
 If no rows are retrieved, the array will be empty.

+If execution of the statement fails, an `Error` is thrown.

 You can optionally specify [bind parameters](#binding-parameters), which are only bound for the given execution.

 ### .each([...bindParameters], callback) -> undefined

 **(only on read-only statements)*

-Similar to [`.all()`](#allbindparameters---array-of-rows), but instead of returning every row together, `callback` is invoked for each row as they are retrieved, one by one.
+Similar to [`.all()`](#allbindparameters---array-of-rows), but instead of returning every row together, the `callback` is invoked for each row as they are retrieved, one by one.
 After all rows have been consumed, `undefined` is returned.

 If execution of the statement fails, an `Error` is thrown and iteration stops.